membraneframework/membrane_tutorials/basic_pipeline/03_Source.md

 ```

 As said before, `handle_init/2` expects a structure with the previously defined parameters to be passed as an argument.
 All we need to do there is to initialize the state - our state will be in a form of a map, and for now on we will put there a `location` (a path to the input file) and the `content`, where we will be holding packets read from the file, which haven't been sent yet.
-For now, the content is set to nil as we haven't read anything from the input file yet.
-That's also why we send back the action `setup: :incomplete`.
+The recommended approach is to keep `handle_init/2` lean and defer any heavier initialization to `handle_setup/2` which runs automatically afterwards, if defined.
 In the next section we'll talk about more involved initialization and resources managed by our element.

 > ### TIP
 >